-SYDNEY FISH MARKET TEAMS UP WITH UNIONPAY INTERNATIONAL TO CELEBRATE LUNAR NEW YEAR WITH INAUGRAL NIGHT MARKET
+SYDNEY FISH MARKET TEAMS UP WITH UNIONPAY INTERNATIONAL TO CELEBRATE LUNAR NEW YEAR WITH TWILIGHT DINING AND LASER LIGHT SHOW

-To ring in the Year of the Dog, Sydney Fish Market is hosting its first ever Chinese New Year Night Market, where visitors will have the opportunity to feast on an array of seafood options throughout the evening and will be dazzled by a laser light performance and lion dancers.
+To ring in the Year of the Pig, Sydney Fish Market is hosting its second annual Lunar New Year Twilight Dining event, where visitors will have the opportunity to feast on an array of seafood options throughout the evening and will be dazzled by a laser light performance and lion dancers.

-A rare opportunity to enjoy free parking and an al fresco dinner at Sydney Fish Market at night, Sydneysiders and tourists are welcome to come and enjoy the variety of seafood delights on offer.
+A rare opportunity to enjoy free parking and an al fresco dinner at Sydney Fish Market, Sydneysiders and tourists are invited to come and enjoy the variety of seafood delights on offer.
 Dining options include Yum Cha and Chinese cuisine at the licensed restaurants as well as fresh and cooked seafood from the selection of retailers on site.
-Customers can enjoy the pleasures of whole fish, crabs and lobsters, seafood BBQ, fresh oysters shucked to order, fresh fruit and desserts.
+Customers can enjoy the pleasures of whole fish, crabs and Rock Lobsters, seafood barbecue, fresh oysters, burgers, fresh fruit and desserts.
 Alternately, visitors can stock up for their own feast at home.

-Sydney Fish Market General Manager, Bryan Skepper, says, “We are excited to host our very first Chinese New Year Night Market and celebrate what has become a cultural extravaganza in Australia for both Chinese and non-Chinese societies.
-Chinese New Year is usually a busy time for our retailers and this year will be even more eventful with our hours extending until 10.00pm for the festivities.
+Sydney Fish Market general manager, Bryan Skepper, says, “We are excited to host our Lunar New Year Night Market and celebrate with a sensational laser light show to entertain visitors.
+The Lunar New Year period is usually a busy time for our retailers and this year will be even more eventful with our hours extending until 10.00pm for the festivities.
 We wish all of our guests a fun night and a prosperous New Year.”

-Popular seafood for Chinese New Year include fish species that are red in colour, such as Eastern Red Scorpionfish, Redfish and Alfonsino as they symbolise good luck and good fortune in Chinese culture.
-Traditional Lunar New Year recipes vary between regions within China, but seafood and fish are a staple in the celebrations.
+Popular seafood options for the Lunar New Year include fish species that are red in colour, such as Eastern Red Scorpionfish, Redfish and Alfonsino as they symbolise good luck and good fortune in Chinese culture.
+Traditional recipes vary between regions within China, but seafood and fish are a staple in the celebrations.

-WHAT: Chinese New Year Night Market at Sydney Fish Market
+WHAT: Lunar New Year Night Market at Sydney Fish Market

 WHERE: Sydney Fish Market, Bank St, Pyrmont